 Do you have a payment plan available?

 In a word, yes!
-We're a small operation this first year so we're not partnering with a plan company that charges like 20%APR; so, if a payment plan makes it easier for you to attend, we'll make it work.
+We're a small operation this so we're not partnering with a plan company that charges like 20% APR; so, if a payment plan makes it easier for you to attend, we'll make it work.
 Contact us directly at firstname.lastname@example.org and we'll arrange something with you!
 Our goal this year is to build a community with everyone who wants to be a part of it.

 How will I get to camp?